Colin Campbell (sportsman, born 1872): Football

 He attracted the Essendon (then VFA) club's attention during Essendon's 1890 Tasmanian tour match against a combined North-Eastern Football team.
-Immediately he arrived in Melbourne to commence his medical studies, he began his career with Essendon, kicking a goal, and one of its best players, in the first match of the 1891 season, against Footscary, on 2 May 1891.
+Immediately he arrived in Melbourne to commence his medical studies, he began his career with Essendon, kicking a goal, and one of its best players, in the first match of the 1891 season, against Footscray, on 2 May 1891.

 Campbell played for Essendon in the Victorian Football Association (VFA) from 1891 to 1896, was its vice-captain in 1893, and was a member of its four premiership sides.

 Although not playing at all during the home-and-away season, he played for Essendon (VFL) in the first two matches of the three-match inaugural VFL finals series on 21 August (against Geelong) at the Corio Oval, on 28 August 1897 (against Collingwood) at the MCG.
 He was unavailable for the third and final match, on 4 September 1897 (against Melbourne) at the Lake Oval, due to illness.
 On the basis of the team's victories in the round-robin competition, and because no Grand Final was needed, Essendon was awarded the 1897 premiership; and, so, due to the round-robin nature of the contest, Campbell was (and still is) legitimately recognized as "a premiership player".

 He also played in 1898 and 1899, including the (losing) 1898 VFL Grand Final, in which he played at centre half-forward.